Indian wrestling's image has been tarnished due to accusations against Sushil: WFI | Education

 During the 2018 Commonwealth Games trials when Sushil beat Praveen Rana in the final, the supporters of the two camps traded blows outside the stadium.

 Sushil is also the President of the School Games Federation of India (SGFI), which was in news for all the wrong reasons.
-He had alleged that the SGFI secretary had forged his signature to change the by-laws of the organization and also committed irregularities.
+He had alleged that SGFI secretary had forged his signature to change the by-laws of the organisation and also committed irregularities.

 He filed an FIR against the secretary in December last year and was re-elected President of the body in March after fresh polls were held on the direction of the Sports Ministry.